-You can increase, decrease, restart, or suspend the amount you contribute on a before-tax basis as of the first day of any pay period.
+You can increase, decrease, restart, or suspend the amount you contribute as Pre-Tax elective deferrals and/or as Roth elective deferrals as of the first day of any pay period.
 To make a change simply call the Plan Information Line at 1-800-35-HUBER (1-800-354-8237) (hearing-impaired participants call 1-877-225-3943), or visit via the Internet at https://jmhuber.voya.com, and follow the instructions.